Pat Finucane: Initial investigations

-On 11 October 2011, members of the Finucane family met with Prime Minister David Cameron in Downing Street.
-Cameron provided them with an official apology for state collusion into Pat Finucane's death.
-Following the meeting, Finucane's son Michael said that he and the family had been "genuinely shocked" to learn that the Cory recommendation of a public enquiry, previously accepted by Tony Blair, would not be followed, and that a review of the Stevens and Cory casefiles would be undertaken instead.
+On 11 October 2011, members of the Finucane family met with Prime Minister David Cameron at 10 Downing Street.
+Following the meeting, Finucane's son Michael said that he and the family had been "genuinely shocked" to learn that the Cory recommendation of a public enquiry, previously accepted by Tony Blair, would not be followed and that a review of the Stevens and Cory case files would be undertaken instead.
 Geraldine Finucane described the proposal as "nothing less than an insult...a shoddy, half-hearted alternative to a proper public inquiry".
+Finucane's wife Geraldine declared in court papers that Cameron stated at the meeting that: "It is true that the previous administration could not deliver a public inquiry and neither can we.
+There are people in buildings all around here who won't let it happen."
 The following day, the official apology was given publicly in the House of Commons by the Secretary of State for Northern Ireland, Owen Paterson.

-Based on conversations she had had with Peter Cory, Finucane's widow subsequently claimed that Margaret Thatcher, the UK Prime Minister at the time of the murder, "knew exactly what was going on".
-She claimed that Cory had told her that he had seen papers marked 'for cabinet eyes only', and they involved collusion and the killing of her husband.
+Based on conversations she had had with Peter Cory, Finucane's widow subsequently claimed that Margaret Thatcher, UK Prime Minister at the time of the murder, "knew exactly what was going on".
+She claimed that Cory had told her that he had seen papers marked 'for cabinet eyes only' and they involved collusion and the killing of her husband.

-De Silva report
+de Silva report

-On 12 December 2012, the government released the Pat Finucane Review, the results of the inquiry conducted by Sir Desmond de Silva.
+On 12 December 2012, the government released the Pat Finucane Review, the results of the inquiry conducted by Sir Desmond Lorenz de Silva.
 The report documented extensive evidence of State collaboration with loyalist gunmen, including the selection of targets, and concluded that "there was a wilful and abject failure by successive governments to provide the clear policy and legal framework necessary for agent-handling operations to take place effectively within the law."

 Prime Minister David Cameron acknowledged "shocking levels of collusion" and issued an apology.
 However, Finucane's family denounced the De Silva report as a "sham" and a "suppression of the truth" into which they were allowed no input.

 In May 2013, state documents dated 2011 disclosed through the courts revealed that David Cameron's former director of security and intelligence, Ciaran Martin, had warned him that senior members of Margaret Thatcher's government may have been aware of "a systemic problem with loyalist agents" at the time of Pat Finucane's death but had done nothing about it.